matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/connect-mo/python-connect-to-matrixone.md

     name: alice
     age: 10
     ```

 ## Reference

-For the example about using pymysql conn to MatrixOne, see[Build a simple stock analysis Python App with MatrixOne](../../Tutorial/develop-python-application.md).
+For the example about using Python to build a simple CRUD with MatrixOne, see [Build a simple Python+SQLAlchemy CRUD demo with MatrixOne](../../Tutorial/sqlalchemy-python-crud-demo.md) and [Build a simple Python CRUD demo with MatrixOne](../../Tutorial/develop-python-crud-demo.md)